-I discovered this when I arrived in France with French O-level to my credit, but with few French utterances to offer a native French speaker.
+I discovered this when I arrived in France, having passed my school French examination, but with few French utterances to offer a native French speaker.
 I was almost completely unrehearsed in the speaking skill.

 It would be entirely exaggerated to claim that courses emphasizing the speaking skill are a recent innovation.

 For much of the 20th century behaviourists & structuralists have put emphasis on mastering the grammatical patterns of language system through constant, step-by-step repetition of utterances.